 Mark Fisher and Oleg Zhurakousky present what’s new in Spring Integration 2: Sprint 3 features used, enterprise integration patterns, channel adapters, tooling support, and what lies beyond 2.0.

-Jurgen Holler reviews the most important features that came with Spring 3.0, he previews the 3.1 version of the framework planned to have its first milestone release in late November 2010, and he takes a sneak preview at Spring 3.2 which is supposed to support Java 7.
+Jurgen Holler reviews Spring 3.0, he previews Spring 3.1, planned to have its first milestone release in late November 2010, and he takes a sneak preview at Spring 3.2 supposed to support Java 7.